ryangerardwilson/rtutor/courses/python.md

 #### Lesson 2: Functions

-### 1.13.
-Functions

     debug = True # Global variable

-    def remainder(int: a, int: b) -> int: # Type annotations improve readability, but are not enforced at runtime
+    # Type annotations improve readability, but are not enforced at runtime
+    def remainder(int: a, int: b) -> int:
         '''
         Computes the remainder of dividing a by b.
 This is a docstring, and feeds the help() command.
         '''
-        if debug:
         q = a // b
         r = a - q * b
-            return r
+        if debug: return r

     result = remainder(37, 15)

     # Use a tuple to return multiple values from a function.
-    def divide(a, b):
+    def foo(a, b):
-        q = a // b
-        r = a - q * b
+        ...
         return (q, r)

-    quotient, remainder = divide(1456, 33)
+    quotient, remainder = foo(1456, 33)

-    # Assigning default values to params - a great way to implement 'optional features'
+    # Assigning default values - a great way to implement 'optional features'
     def connect(hostname, port, timeout=300):
         ...

     connect('www.python.org', 80)
     connect('www.python.org', 80, 500)
-    # If there are many defaults, readability can suffer.
-It's therefore recommended to specify such arguments using keyword arguments.
+    # If many defaults, readability suffers.
+Specify such args using keywords.
     connect('www.python.org', 80, timeout=500)
-    # If you know the names of the arguments, the order in which they are listed doesn't matter.
+    # Order of args doesn't matter if you know their names.
     connect(port=80, hostname='www.python.org')